uyuni-project/uyuni-rfc/accepted/00000-auto-generate-bootstrap-repositories.md

 # Drawbacks
 [drawbacks]: #drawbacks

-- We maybe 15 minutes late with the bootstrap repository or maybe longer when a channel failed to sync or does not sync at all.
 - Information when a product is ready to be used/bootstrap is not available.
 This problem is not new and exists already now.
   Adding notification would give at least a hint.